 It’s free because Knuth chose to make it so (he makes money from royalties on his TeX books, which still sell well).
 He is nevertheless apparently happy that others should earn money by selling TeX-based services and products.
-While several valuable TeX-related tools and packages are offered subject to restrictions imposed by the GNU General Public Licence (GPL, sometimes referred to as “Copyleft”), which denies the right to commercial exploitation.
+There are several valuable TeX-related tools and packages offered GNU General Public Licence (GPL, sometimes referred to as “Copyleft”).
 TeX itself is offered under a pretty permissive licence of Knuth’s own.

 There are commercial versions of TeX available; for some users, it’s reassuring to have paid support.
 What is more, some of the commercial implementations have features that are not available in free versions.
 (The reverse is also true: some free implementations have features not available commercially.)